yanq/simops/README.md

 simops
 ======

-a simple tools for ops.
+a simple tool for ops.